NAME

 container

-If the process is running in a container, this value will contain 'ECS' indicating that the credentials were optained for the task role.
-The class will look for credentials using the container metadata service:
+If the process is running in a container, this value will contain a string indicating the credential source.
+The class supports two forms of container credentials:

 http://169.254.170.2/$AWS_CONTAINER_CREDENTIALS_RELATIVE_URI